googlefonts/fez/docs/getting-started.rst

     Substitute virama-myanmar @subjoining_consonant -> @subjoining_consonant.below;
   };

+Don't worry if you don't understand the syntax right now!
+We're only at the start of the manual, and we'll unpack it in later chapters!
+But to briefly explain what this is doing:

 - First we define a class ``subjoining_consonant`` which consists of all the glyphs for which there is a corresponding glyph in the font with the same name plus ``.below``.